n8n-io/n8n-docs/docs/nodes/creating-nodes/create-node.md

   - Require many or large dependencies

 It is best to create your own `n8n-nodes-module` which can be installed separately.
-That is a simple npm package that contains the nodes and is set up in a way that n8n can automatically find and load them on startup.
+That is an npm package that contains the nodes and is set up in a way that n8n can automatically find and load them on startup.

 When creating such a module the following rules have to be followed that n8n